kennywall/import-test/_posts/2010-06-28-private-label-cloud-provider.md

 	Cloud Startups
 	Private Clouds

 Seems like a viable business model in the cloud computing game.
-With everyone jumping on the "cloud" bandwagon a private label solution seems like a perfect option.</p>
+With everyone jumping on the "cloud" bandwagon a private label solution seems like a perfect option.
-<center><p><a href="http://apievangelist.com/2010/06/28/private-label-cloud-provider/" style='padding:25px; font-sze:18px; font-weight: bold;'>Read Full Story</a></p></center>